flamsanct/flamsanct.github.io/wp/README.md

 ![frigates and interceptors](img/class_medium.png)

-These are mid-sized ships, designed to be a compromise between frigates and command ships.
+These are the mid-sized workhorses of any fleet.
 Their speed, fuel efficiency, and power all sit between those of the other classes.
 While they may not have any particularly flashy stats, their balance and upgradeability makes them a good fit for most any mission.

 ### Command & Battleships

 ![frigates and interceptors](img/class_large.png)

 These are large, heavy, and powerful.
-Built to maximize ore yield at any cost, they are the behemoths of space.
+Built to maximize ore yield or attack power at any cost, they are the behemoths of space.
 However, what they deliver in power, they lack in agility.
 Even with upgraded propulsion systems, they have little hope of approaching the speed or fuel efficiency of the other classes.

 ## Designations